microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/CloudCommunications/docs/v1.0/Update-MgUserOnlineMeeting.md

   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Content <String>]`: The content of the item.
   - `[ContentType <String>]`: bodyType

+JOINMEETINGIDSETTINGS <IMicrosoftGraphJoinMeetingIdSettings>: joinMeetingIdSettings
+  - `[(Any) <Object>]`: This indicates any property can be added to this object.
+  - `[IsPasscodeRequired <Boolean?>]`: Indicates whether a passcode is required to join a meeting when using joinMeetingId.
+Optional.
+  - `[JoinMeetingId <String>]`: The meeting ID to be used to join a meeting.
+Optional.
+Read-only.
+  - `[Passcode <String>]`: The passcode to join a meeting.
+Optional.
+Read-only.

 LOBBYBYPASSSETTINGS <IMicrosoftGraphLobbyBypassSettings>: lobbyBypassSettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.